obartra/3d/projects/chess/README.md

-# The Differently-abled Chess Set
+# The Differently-Abled Chess Set

-This project is a tribute to our dog trainer, Casey Buckley, who runs [WP Creative Pets](https://www.wpcreativepets.com/).
+This project is a tribute to my dog trainer, Casey Buckley, who runs [WP Creative Pets](https://www.wpcreativepets.com/).
 If you have a dog, especially a reactive one, and are in the Philadelphia area, you won't find a better trainer.
 She readily adapts to different teaching styles, is trauma-informed, queer-friendly, and extremely talented.

 ## Background